yourdevkalki/arbitrum-vibekit/typescript/examples/liquidity-agent-no-wallet/README.md

 ## Introduction

-This directory provides a reference implementation of a swapping agent using Arbitrum Vibekit and Ember AI's MCP server.
-It demonstrates how to set up a server, define agent functionalities, and process swapping operations via MCP tools.
-You can expand or modify this template by adding new tools or incorporating additional MCP-compatible functionalities to suit your project’s requirements.
+This directory provides a reference implementation of a liquidity management agent using Arbitrum Vibekit and Ember AI's MCP server.
+It demonstrates how to set up a server, define agent functionalities, and process liquidity operations via MCP tools.
+You can expand or modify this template by adding new tools or incorporating additional MCP-compatible functionalities to suit your project's requirements.

 ## File Overview

 1. **`index.ts`**

-   Creates a Node.js server that provides real-time (SSE-based) interactions with an on-chain swapping agent.
+   Creates a Node.js server that provides real-time (SSE-based) interactions with an on-chain liquidity agent.
 Key Components are:

 - Agent Initialization with ethers (for blockchain) and environment variables.

-- MCP Server with a “chat” tool for handling user inputs.
+- MCP Server with a "chat" tool for handling user inputs.

 - Express App for HTTP routes and SSE streaming.

 2. **`agent.ts`**

-   Defines and manages an AI-powered, on-chain swapping agent.
+   Defines and manages an AI-powered, on-chain liquidity agent.
 Key Components are:

-- Agent that interacts with blockchain swapping protocols (Ember On-chain Actions) to handle user inputs and execute on-chain operations.
+- Agent that interacts with blockchain liquidity protocols (Ember On-chain Actions) to handle user inputs and execute on-chain operations.

 - MCP client that queries capabilities and generates transaction sets.